cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/_index.md

 ### CNAME flattening

 A partial (`CNAME`) setup requires the proxied hostname to be pointed to Cloudflare via a `CNAME` record.
-Since [`CNAME` records are not allowed on the zone apex](https://datatracker.ietf.org/doc/html/rfc1912#section-2.4) (`example.com`), you can only proxy your zone apex to Cloudflare if your authoritative DNS provider supports [`CNAME` Flattening](/dns/additional-options/cname-flattening/).
+Since [`CNAME` records are not allowed on the zone apex](https://datatracker.ietf.org/doc/html/rfc1912#section-2.4) (`example.com`), you can only proxy your zone apex to Cloudflare if your authoritative DNS provider supports [`CNAME` Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).

 If your authoritative DNS provider does not support CNAME Flattening, redirect its traffic — for example, with an `.htaccess` file — to a subdomain proxied to Cloudflare.
+Alternatively, you can use [static IPs or BYOIPs](/fundamentals/get-started/concepts/cloudflare-ip-addresses/#customize-cloudflare-ip-addresses).

-### Limitations
+### DDoS protection

-The CNAME setup has two limitations:

-* DDOS protection for attacks against DNS infrastructure is only available for the delegated subdomain records.
+[DDoS protection](/ddos-protection/) for attacks against DNS infrastructure is only available for domains on [full setup](/dns/zone-setups/full-setup/).
+Domains on the partial setup are not using Cloudflare authoritative nameservers.
-* Only subdomains, not the root domain, can use Cloudflare's services.
-This limitation is imposed by Internet DNS specifications.